Juri Lotman: Biography

-In the early '60s Lotman established academic contacts with a group of structuralist linguists in Moscow, and invited them in the first Summer School on Secondary Modeling Systems, that took place in Kääriku from 19th to 29 August 1964.
+In the early '60s Lotman established academic contacts with a group of structuralist linguists in Moscow, and invited them to the first Summer School on Secondary Modeling Systems, that took place in Kääriku from 19th to 29 August 1964.
 The group gathered at the first summer school later developed into what is now known as the Tartu–Moscow Semiotic School.
 Among participants of the summer school, and later members of the Tartu–Moscow school, were such names as Boris Uspenskij, Vyacheslav Ivanov, Vladimir Toporov, Mikhail Gasparov, Alexander Piatigorsky, Isaak I. Revzin and Georgii Lesskis.
 As a result of their collective work, they established a theoretical framework for the study of the semiotics of culture.

 This school has been widely known for its journal Sign Systems Studies, published by Tartu University Press ("Труды по знаковым системам") and currently the oldest semiotics journal in the world (established in 1964).
 Lotman studied the theory of culture, Russian literature, history, semiotics and semiology (general theories of signs and sign systems), semiotics of cinema, arts, literature, robotics, etc. In these fields, Lotman has been one of the most widely cited authors.
 His major study in Russian literature was dedicated to Pushkin; among his most influential works in semiotics and structuralism are Semiotics of Cinema, Analysis of the Poetic Text and The Structure of the Artistic Text.
 In 1984, Lotman coined the term semiosphere.

-In 1991 he received the Gold Medal of Philology, the highest award for a philological scholar.

 Juri Lotman's wife Zara Mints was also a well-known scholar of Russian literature and Tartu professor.
 They have three sons: